Lifestudies.org

 An analysis of "the nature of connectedness (with all living things)", "the nature of self-interest", and "the nature of mutual support", which are deeply engraved onto human life.
 (This page is under construction)

-A how-to-love book for young gentle unexperienced boys.
-The words "herbivore boys (men)" bacame a buzzword in Japanese mass media, and was reported worldwide.
-This book also serves as a practical introduction to gender studies for youngsters.
+A how-to book on love for gentle, inexperienced young men.
+The term "herbivore men" became a buzzword in the Japanese mass media and was reported worldwide.
+This book also serves as a practical introduction to gender studies for young people.

-Herbivore Boys will Bring Your Last Love (2009)
+Herbivore Men will Bring Your Last Love (2009)

-A how-to-love book for women who wish to go out with herbivore boys.
-The most interesting part is Chapter 2, which features four dialogues between the author and actual herbivore boys.
+A how-to guide for women who want to go out with herbivore men.
+Chapter 2, which features four dialogues between the author and actual herbivore men, is particularly noteworthy.
 A sociological analysis of this phenomenon is also included.

 Brain and Life: A dialogue (1995, 2003)

-A dialogue with Takeshi Yoro, anatomist.
-Professor Yoro is a well known scholar, whose book, The Wall of Fools, sold more than 3 million copies.
+A dialogue with anatomist Takeshi Yoro.
+Professor Yoro is a well known scholar whose book, The Wall of Fools, has sold more than 3 million copies.
 (This page is under construction.
 Publisher's page)

 How Does Contemporary Civilization Transform Human Life?
 (1999)